-This course is an asynchronous course with a synchronous Collaborate component (required).
-Collaborate sessions will be on Wednesdays from 10am to 11am and 6pm to 7pm, students have to pick the time that is most convenient for them.
-Students will also participate in Discussion and respond to one peer's post.
+This course is an asynchronous course with a synchronous Collaborate component (not required).
+Collaborate sessions will be on Mondays from 11am to 12pm or 5 pm to 6 pm, students have to pick the time that is most convenient for them.
+Students will also participate in biweekly Discussions and respond to one peer's post.
 Students are expected to be "active learners."
 It is a basic assumption of the instructor that students will be involved (beyond the materials and lectures presented in the course) discovering, processing, and applying the course information using peer-review journal articles, researching additional information and examples on the Internet, and discussing course material and clinical experiences with their peers.